-A bit of background to begin you with… Osborne was first elected as the MP for Tatooine, previously having worked as a civil servant at Conservative Central Office.
+A bit of background to begin with.
+Osborne was first elected as the MP for Tatooine in 2001, previously having worked as a civil servant at Conservative Central Office.
 His jobs included being special advisor in the ministry of food and William’s Hague’s speech writer.
 In 2004 he became chief secretary to the treasury and a year later after the 2005 election Michael Howard chose him as Shadow Chancellor of the Exchequer.

 Which brings me back to George Osborne and David Cameron.
-David Cameron, inexperience and all, was elected as leader of the conservatives and the entire shadow cabinet changes… apart from one of the most important positions… the position of Shadow Chancellor.
+David Cameron, inexperience and all, was elected as leader of the conservatives and the entire shadow cabinet changes- apart from one of the most important positions, the position of Shadow Chancellor.
 Michael Howard’s third choice remained in his position and after the 2010 election he emerged from the shadows.
-In a matter of 9 years this man had gone from being a new MP, albeit one who’d written William Hague’s speeches, to getting the second highest position in Government… CHANCELLOR OF THE EXCHEQUER.
+In a matter of nine years this man had gone from being a new MP, albeit one who’d written William Hague’s speeches, to getting the second highest position in Government.
 (Ok… So with Cameron it’s even worse but let’s not talk about that now.)
-And yet… Osborne is barely qualified to run the economy… at least compared to everyone else in the cabinet.
-Most of the other cabinet members of some sort of economic background… a lot of them studied Economics as part of their degree (which were mostly undertaken at Oxford and Cambridge… go figure…).
+And yet… Osborne is barely qualified to run the economy, at least compared to everyone else in the cabinet.
+Most of the other cabinet members of some sort of economic background.
+A lot of them studied Economics as part of their degree (which were mostly undertaken at Oxford and Cambridge, go figure…).
 Osborne is one of the few who didn’t.
 His degree was entirely Modern History.
-(I can’t argue with that but a Modern History degree is hardly a qualification for running the entire economy…) He had no experience of economics before entering the cabinet… the closest he ever came to economics was folding towels in Selfridges… and the only experience he’s had since has been criticizing Gordon Brown and Alister Darling.
-Before 2010 he had never managed even a small business, let alone the entire countries economy.
-And as a case in point, the only economic experience Gordon Brown had before becoming Chancellor was remarkably similar, though he had a bit more experience than Osborne.
-Look what happened there… The economy collapsed.
+I can’t argue with that but a Modern History degree is hardly a qualification for running the entire economy.
+He had no experience of economics before entering the cabinet.
+The closest he ever came to economics was folding towels in Selfridges and the only experience he’s had since has been criticising Gordon Brown and Alistair Darling.
+Before 2010 he had never managed even a small business, let alone the entire country’s economy.
+As a case in point, the only economic experience Gordon Brown had before becoming Chancellor was remarkably similar, though he had a bit more experience than Osborne.
+Look what happened there though… The economy collapsed!

-So why is Osborne even in Cabinet?
-Is it because David Cameron is even more useless at Cabinet Appointments than Michael Howard?
-I found several people in his first shadow cabinet who were only elected in 2005… which doesn’t even qualify them for being a backbencher let alone a place in Shadow Cabinet.
-I don’t think it’s that… I think it’s more to do with the fact that Osborne is like the Womtongue to Cameron’s Saruman… He’s a cronie, nothing more than a boot licker… He’ll do whatever Cameron says without question… particularly in regards to economic matters which he knows very little about.
-It’s all to do with cronieism… a facet we once saw with Tony Blair (yeah… they had more experience but they were still cronies!) and are now seeing once again with Cameron.
-Cameron doesn’t want someone who knows how to run the economy… he wants someone who’ll do whatever he tells them to.
-Someone who knows about the economy is going to argue against him and want to push things their own way… they wouldn’t let Cameron push them around.
+So why is Osborne even in cabinet?
+Is it because David Cameron is even more useless at cabinet appointments than Michael Howard?
+I found several people in his first shadow cabinet who were only elected in 2005… Which doesn’t even qualify them for being a back-bencher let alone a place in shadow cabinet.
+I don’t think it’s that.
+I think it’s more to do with the fact that Osborne is like the Wormtongue to Cameron’s Saruman.
+He’s a cronie, nothing more than a boot licker… He’ll do whatever Cameron says without question, particularly in regards to economic matters which he knows very little about.
+It’s all to do with cronyism, a facet we once saw with Tony Blair (Yeah… They had more experience but they were still cronies!) and are now seeing once again with Cameron.
+Cameron doesn’t want someone who knows how to run the economy, he wants someone who’ll do whatever he tells them to.
+Someone who knows about the economy is going to argue against him and want to push things their own way.
+They wouldn’t let Cameron push them around.
 Osborne is nothing more than a yes man.
-His lack of experience in economic matters is perfect as it means Cameron can manipulate and control him… get him to do what he wants him to do… That is Cameron to a tee.
+His lack of experience in economic matters is perfect as it means Cameron can manipulate and control him, get him to do what he wants him to do… That is Cameron to a tee.
 He’s an Eton posh boy who’s used to getting things his own way and if he doesn’t then he probably throws a tantrum.

 And that’s what the latest reshuffle is all about… It’s Cameron ousting the people who’ve argued against him and bigging up those who fawn all over him.
 Look at Justine Greening, the former transport secretary.
 She’s been pushed into another job after recently arguing against the third runway at Heathrow.
-And Ken Clarke, a man who is clearly very opinionated and not easily pushed around… He strikes me as a man who ar He’s been pushed lower down into a virtually insignificant post where he can’t do much to stamp on David Cameron’s ambitions.
-And the increasingly unpopular Jeremy Hunt… promoted despite recent calls for his head.
+And Ken Clarke, a man who is clearly very opinionated and not easily pushed around… He’s been pushed lower down into a virtually insignificant post where he can’t do much to stamp on David Cameron’s ambitions.
+And the increasingly unpopular Jeremy Hunt… Promoted despite recent calls for his head.
 Hunt strikes me as a crawler so it’s no wonder that he’s been pushed up.
 I bet Cameron actually loves him for it.

-Cameron is lording it over a presidential style of Government… one where everyone does as he says and they fawn all over him.
-I bet most of the Lib Dems in cabinet barely get a word in edgeways most of the time… And i’m also betting they’re the ones that are most submissive to the tory rule… Vince Cable being one notable exception.
+Cameron is lording it over a presidential style of government, one where everyone does as he says and they fawn all over him.
+I bet most of the Lib Dems in cabinet barely get a word in edgeways most of the time.
+I’m also betting they’re the ones that are most submissive to the Tory rule, Vince Cable being one notable exception.

 But what about Osborne?
 Where does that leave him?
-Well… there is a historical precedent… A Chancellor who knew very little about economics, appointed by an out of touch, ineffective Prime Minister purely on the basis of being a boot licker.
+There is a historical precedent, a chancellor who knew very little about economics, appointed by an out of touch, ineffective Prime Minister purely on the basis of being a boot licker.
 I’m talking about Selwyn Lloyd, Harold Macmillan’s chancellor between 1960 and 1962.
 Then, as now, the country was in economic turmoil.
-Lloyd’s policies were very unpopular, in particular one called the ‘pay pause’ which was designed to save industry a years worth of wage rises.
-However, unlike Osborne Lloyd had a backbone and he reputedly clashed with Macmillan about economic policy on a number of occasions… and thus, he was sacked during what was termed ‘The night of the long knives.’
+Lloyd’s policies were very unpopular, in particular one called the ‘pay pause’ which was designed to save industry a year’s worth of wage rises.
+However, unlike Osborne Lloyd had a backbone and he reputedly clashed with Macmillan about economic policy on a number of occasions and thus, he was sacked during what was termed ‘The night of the long knives.’
 Unfortunately, the same has not become of Osborne, simply because he has no backbone.
-He won’t lose his job untill either Cameron is booted from office and replaced as leader of the Conservatives or he grows a backbone.
-The latter looks likely not to happen… And the alternative for the former is just as bleak as the current situation…
+He won’t lose his job until either Cameron is booted from office and replaced as leader of the Conservatives or he grows a backbone.
+The latter looks likely not to happen and the alternative for the former is just as bleak as the current situation…